Tan-WeiJun/Tan-WeiJun-ID_GeographyQuiz_Wesbite/README.md

 1 | _Quiz_ | Allow users to test themselves on geography knowledge
 2 | _Leaderboard_ | Allow users to view top scoring individuals

-## Additional Features that can be implemented in the future
+## Further Improvement in the Future
 No | Feature | Description
 ------------ | ------------ | ------------
 1 | _Time Limit_ | Forces users to answer the questions in a timeframe